PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 Extracting and Mining Genome Typed Objects (GTOs)
 -------------------------------------------------

 Sometimes you want to store a genome on your local hard drive.
-PATRIC provides a special format for encapsulating all the data from a genome called the *genome typed object* or *GTO*.
-The :ref:`cli::p3-gto` script allows you to download one or more PATRIC genomes in GTO format.
+BV-BRC provides a special format for encapsulating all the data from a genome called the *genome typed object* or *GTO*.
+The :ref:`cli::p3-gto` script allows you to download one or more BV-BRC genomes in GTO format.
 The following command downloads two strep genomes -- 1313.7001 and 1313.7016-- in GTO format and stores them in the current directory.